vuestorefront/vue-storefront/docs/guide/modules/cart.md

 The cart state data:

 - `itemsAfterPlatformTotals` - helper collection, dictionary where the key is Magento cart item `item_id` that stores the totals information per item - received from Magento; it's automatically populated when `config.cart.synchronize_totals` is enabled;
 - `platformTotals` - similarly to above item, here we have the full totals from Magento for the current shopping cart.
-These collections are populated by [`cart/serverTotals`](https://github.com/DivanteLtd/vue-storefront/blob/c43b2966a9ae10661e5a62b10445403ed9789b32/core/store/modules/cart/actions.js#L49) and the event handler for [`servercart-after-totals`](https://github.com/DivanteLtd/vue-storefront/blob/c43b2966a9ae10661e5a62b10445403ed9789b32/core/store/modules/cart/index.js#L30)
+These collections are populated by [`cart/syncTotals`](https://github.com/DivanteLtd/vue-storefront/blob/c43b2966a9ae10661e5a62b10445403ed9789b32/core/store/modules/cart/actions.js#L49) and the event handler for [`servercart-after-totals`](https://github.com/DivanteLtd/vue-storefront/blob/c43b2966a9ae10661e5a62b10445403ed9789b32/core/store/modules/cart/index.js#L30)
 - `cartIsLoaded` (bool) - true after dispatching `cart/load`
-- `cartServerPullAt` (int) - timestamp for the last server cart synchronization set by [`servercart-after-pulled`](https://github.com/DivanteLtd/vue-storefront/blob/c43b2966a9ae10661e5a62b10445403ed9789b32/core/store/modules/cart/index.js#L45) - enabled when `cart/synchronize` is set to true in the config,
 - `shipping` - (object) currently selected shipping method - only when NOT using `cart.synchronize_totals` (if so, the shipping and payment's data comes from Magento2),
 - `payment` - (object) currently selected shipping method - only when NOT using `cart.synchronize_totals` (if so, the shipping and payment's data comes from Magento2),
 - `cartItems` - collection of the cart items; the item format is the same as described in [ElasticSearch Data formats](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/ElasticSearch%20data%20formats.md) - the `product` class; the only difference is that the (int) `qty` field is added